Remote Deposit User Guide

 How to Query for Items Previously Processed

-1. On the main landing page, expand the Search fields by click on the gray down arrow.
+On the main landing page, expand the search fields by clicking the gray down arrow.
 Enter in your search criteria and click the Search button.

 Deposit Status Definitions

-- Open – A deposit is placed in Open status when the deposit is newly created and when a capture operator has reopened a deposit to add additional items, or to resolve exceptions.
+- Open – A deposit is placed in Open status when it is newly created and when a capture operator has reopened a deposit to add additional items or resolve exceptions.

 - Uploading – A deposit that is in the process of uploading items.